vysheng/tg/README.md

     ./telegram -k <public-server-key>

-By default public key is stored in the same folder named tg.pub or in /etc/telegram/server.pub, if it's not, specify where to find it:
+By default public key is stored in the same folder named tg-server.pub or in /etc/telegram/server.pub, if it's not, specify where to find it:

-    ./telegram -k tg.pub
+    ./telegram -k tg-server.pub

 Client support TAB completion and command history.